-As a physiotherapist, you may have begun your career as a public practitioner – working in hospitals, clinics and health care centres.
+As a physiotherapist, you may have begun your career as a public practitioner – working in hospitals, clinics, and health care centers.
 That’s the best way to gain immense knowledge and experience in medical science.
-However, you can become a self-employed physiotherapist after a couple of years.
+However, you can become a self employed physiotherapist after a couple of years.

 A self-employed physiotherapist can practice in several working set-ups such as

 - Work within a hospital as a private practitioner

 - Open an individual clinic or